-This been retired sufficient for most Sage Estimating customers.
-However, customers with large databases may need to $upgrade\ to\ the\ Standard\ Edition.\ For\ information\ on\ Microsoft\ SQL\ Server\ editions,\ visit\ \underline{www.microsoft.com}.$
+A copy of SQL Server Express Edition is provided free of charge with Sage Estimating.
+This edition is sufficient for most Sage Estimating customers.
+However, customers with large databases may need to upgrade to the Standard Edition.
+For information on Microsoft SQL Server editions, visit www.microsoft.com.